PowerAuth Command-Line Tool Usage

 --method "status"

-Uses the status method to get the activation status for the activation ID stored in the status file /tmp/pa_status.json, by calling the PowerAuth Standard RESTful API endpoint /pa/v3/activation/status hosted on root URL http://localhost:8080/enrollment-server.
+Uses the status method to get the activation status for the activation ID stored in the status file /tmp/pa_status.json, by calling the PowerAuth Standard RESTful API endpoint /pa/v4/activation/status hosted on root URL http://localhost:8080/enrollment-server.
 Uses the master public key and application identifiers stored in the /tmp/pamk.json file.
+The cryptography protocol version is 4.0.

 Remove the Activation